 de Lima, P. J., Mackenzie, J., Hutchison, A., & Howells, K. (2005).
 Mapping Ethnicity in the Highlands and Islands, http://bemis.org.uk/documents/MappingEthnicityReport2005.pdf

-Karen has been involved in the writing and development of several sport and fitness modules ( E117 and E314).
-She is currently module chair for E314 - Contemporary Issues in Sport and Exercise and has previously been module chair for E233 Sport and Exercise Psychology: A Case Study Approach (2015).
+Karen has been involved in the writing and development of several sport and fitness modules ( E117, E119 and E314).
+She is currently module chair for E233 Sport and Exercise Psychology (2015-16 and 2017-18) and has previously been module chair for E314 - Contemporary Issues in Sport and Exercise (2016-17).
+She is also the module chair for the production of a 60 credit module E235 Sport and Exercise Psychology in Action which will be delivered for the first time in 2019.

 Karen's philosophy as an academic and sport psychology consultant involves a focus on evidence-based practice.
 Currently she is involved in a number of action-research based projects including the delivery of a goal setting intervention to elite level swimmers.